-Nick Reid, head of rescue at Green Flag, says it’s vital drivers know what their car’s warning lights mean: “Warning lights can mean anything from something as simple as needing to put on your seat belt, to something far more serious like low oil levels, which could cause irreparable damage to your engine.
+Nick Reid, head of transformation at Green Flag, says it’s vital drivers know what their car’s warning lights mean: “Warning lights can mean anything from something as simple as needing to put on your seat belt, to something far more serious like low oil levels, which could cause irreparable damage to your engine.
 All drivers should understand what their warning lights mean, so if the worst should happen, you know whether you need immediate assistance or if you can wait until you get to a garage.”

 As different makes and models of cars feature different mechanical and electronic systems, the best way to brush up on an individual car’s dashboard warning symbols is to make time to read the relevant section of the vehicle’s handbook.
 It’s time well spent that could save drivers from serious trouble further down the road.

 Try another quiz: Can you guess the Green Flag tools and beat Joe Swash’s score?